« New article in the Canyon Country Zephyr - Agriculture: ending the world as we know it | Main | Broaching the subject of demon agriculture »

 So here's the gist...

-Civilization is inherently unsustainable.
+Civilization is inherently destructive and unsustainable.
 A key reason for this is that civilization is founded on agriculture.
 Agriculture circumvents the natural processes which regulated human population numbers prior to its inception.
 It is the basic ecological factor which has caused our numbers to overshoot carrying capacity so enormously.
 Along the way, agriculture destroys topsoil and ecosystems, tearing down the web of life, our global life support system.
 Agriculture is therefore unsustainable.

 Civilization will therefore come to an end.
 Because the human population is deeply into overshoot, we know that ending will involve a tremendous decline in our numbers.
-Converging issues such as peak oil, climate change, topsoil and groundwater depletion, and the human-caused sixth mass extinction event in Earth's history suggest this will occur not many centuries from now, but sooner.
-Precisely how much sooner, no one can say.
-But it is possible we are already in the midst of some stage of collapse.
+Converging issues such as oil depletion, climate change, topsoil and groundwater depletion, and the human-caused sixth mass extinction event in Earth's history suggest this may occur not many centuries from now, but sooner.
+How much sooner, no one can say.
+Though this signals the potential for tough times ahead, it also means an end to what's killing the earth.

 _______